-When applying for admission, submit the following to the International Student Office:
+When applying for admission, submit the following to the International Student Affairs Office:

-1. Official TOEFL score of 550 or above for paper-based or 213 or above for the computer-based test.
-The TOEFL score requirement can be waived only by submitting the appropriate SAT, ACT or other standard measure of English and academic ability as approved by the International Student Office.
+1. Official TOEFL score of 213 or above on the computer-based TOEFL, 550 or above on the paper-based TOEFL, or 79 or above for the Internet-based TOEFL test.
+The

-2. Official records or transcripts, in both English and in 2 the native language of the country of origin, for all sec- ondary school coursework, pre-college preparation 0 coursework and college or university-level coursework.
-0 3.
-The International Student Application for Admission.
-0 4.
-The Certificate of Financial Support with supporting ω bank documents.
-5. A School Transfer Notification if transferring from a 1 U.S. school.
-6. A one page essay. Ν 0 To obtain and maintain course registration for the 0 semester, the international student must complete the 0 following requirements:
+- TOEFL score requirements can be waived only by submitting the appropriate SAT, ACT, IELTS or other standard measure of English and academic ability as approved by the International Student Affairs Office. - Official results or transcripts, in English, for all secondary school coursework, pre-college preparation coursework and college or university-level coursework. - 3.
+The International Student Application for Admission. - 4.
+The Certificate of Financial Support with supporting bank documents. - 5.
+A two-page essay.

+To obtain and maintain course registration for the semester, the international student must complete the following requirements:

-- 1. Complete the University English Placement Tests within 3 days of arrival at the University. - 2.
-Enroll in the English course indicated by the outcome of the University English Placement Tests. - 3.
-Pay tuition and fees IN FULL by the last day of the first week of the semester. - 4.
-Purchase the University approved health insurance or make application for a waiver of the University approved health insurance by completing the Request for Insurance Exemption Form and presenting written proof of comparable health insurance coverage. - 5.
-Make any deposits or prepayments required by the University and the International Student Office.
+- 1. Complete the University English Placement Test(s) within 3 days of arrival on campus. - 2.
+Enroll in the English course(s) indicated by the outcome of the University English Placement Tests. - 3.
+Pay tuition and fees IN FULL by the last day of the first week of each semester. - 4.
+Purchase the University approved health insurance. - 5.
+Make any deposits or prepayments required by the University and the International Student Affairs Office. - 6.
+Know that all students are responsible for maintaining their legal immigration status.